-However, a separate consent form does not need to be stamped by the IRB Office or signed by the participants for most online surveys.
+A separate consent form does not need to be stamped by the IRB Office or signed by the participants for most online surveys.
 Instead, the consent information is typically uploaded as part of the survey or as a separate document in the project’s submission package and approved as part of the IRB review process.

 The online or emailed consent information does NOT have to be on Radford University letterhead but the Radford University logo should be included appropriately in the document.

-12. Can I upload a resume instead of a CV?
+6. Can I upload a resume instead of a CV?

 5. Do Expedited and Exempt protocols need to be renewed each year?